Police exodus causes nationwide officer shortage

 Alcazar said the students are scared and ask him for advice, but he won’t give them advice because it’s a life decision they have to make for themselves.
 He said he doesn’t recommend they get into policing if they aren’t ready for it.

-Historically, police officers stay in the job for decades until they can retire, but recent data shows more members of law enforcement retiring earlier.
+Historically, police officers stay on the job for decades until they can retire, but recent data shows more members of law enforcement retiring earlier.

 “It’s something I’ve actually never experienced, or have heard of where police officers are actually quitting in the police academy, quitting before they hit their 20 years,” Alcazar said.
 “And then when you have the senior people that are eligible for retirement, meaning they’ve done their 20 years … when they’re eligible to retire, they retire.”